namdo1225/Concentration/README.md

 # Concentration
-  - Have you played a game of Concentration or Matching?
+  - Have you played a game of concentration or matching?
 Well, with my program, you can now play it on my computer.
-You can choose between many number of players, many number of cards, and many different card themes!
+You can choose between a large number of players, a large number of cards, and many different card themes!

 ## NOTE
   - Graphics Library used: Swing.